 Disney Villains After Hours debuted last week, and the event brings the best of Disney After Hours and villainous entertainment together.
-The event runs on select nights at Magic Kingdom Park this summer.
+The event runs on select nights at Magic Kingdom Park from February 7-July 10, 2020.
 Here are the 12 things you need to know about this wickedly fun event.

 1 – Disney After Hours